maryash/maryash.github.io/s18/lab3.md

 #### Colors by Decimals

 As we saw above, the turtle package recognizes many common colors by name.
-If your favorite color is not on that list, you can make a new color by specifying how much of the <span style="color:red">red</span>, <span style="color:green">green</span>, and <span style="color:blue">blue</span> ('RGB') light intensity you would like.
+If your favorite color is not on that list, you can make a new color by specifying how much of the <span style="font-weight:bold; color:red">red</span>, <span style="font-weight:bold; color:green">green</span>, and <span style="font-weight:bold; color:blue">blue</span> ('RGB') light intensity you would like.
 The range for each is from 0 (no light) to 255 (100% light).
 For example, if all the light intensities are 255 (100% of the possible), then the color is white.

 Read the code below and guess what color each turtle is.
 Check your guess by running the program: